-Zimbabwe's Mnangagwa to return as nation's next leader
+Zimbabwe's Mnangagwa returns to serve as next leader

-Harare, Zimbabwe (CNN)Zimbabwe's former vice president is scheduled to be sworn in as the country's interim leader on Friday, the state broadcaster reports, following Robert Mugabe's resignation after 37 years of rule.
+Harare, Zimbabwe (CNN)Zimbabwe's former vice president has returned to the country to serve as interim President, the state broadcaster reports, following veteran leader Robert Mugabe's resignation after 37 years of rule.

+Emmerson Mnangagwa is scheduled to be sworn in on Friday and is expected to address his ruling ZANU-PF party later today, according to broadcaster ZBC.

-Emmerson Mnangagwa is expected to return to Zimbabwe on Wednesday more than two weeks after Mugabe fired him triggering a political firestorm that ended the 93-year-old's rule.
+Mugabe, 93, fired Mnangagwa as his deputy more than two weeks ago, triggering a political firestorm that culminated in his own humiliating defeat on Tuesday.
+Mnangagwa fled the country after his dismissal.

 Following a night of cheering, singing and dancing in euphoric celebration, Zimbabwe awoke Wednesday to its first day in almost four decades without the leader who had ruled the country with an iron fist.

-Hundreds of Mnangagwa's supporters waited at the airport in Harare for the man dubbed "The Crocodile" to return and open a new chapter in the country's history.
+Hundreds of Mnangagwa's supporters waited outside the ruling ZANU-PF party's headquarters in the capital, Harare, for the man dubbed "The Crocodile" to return and open a new chapter in the country's history.

-But for many others, this joyous first day without Mugabe is tempered with apprehension -- Mnanagagwa served as Mugabe's right-hand man for his entire career, and to many Zimbabweans, he is more feared than the man he replaces.
+But for many others, the joyous end of Mugabe's reign is tempered with apprehension -- Mnanagagwa served as Mugabe's right-hand man for his entire career, and to many Zimbabweans, he is more feared than the leader he replaces.

 The main opposition MDC-T has shown no resistance to Mnangagwa serving as transitional leader.
 It will be looking instead to make inroads in elections slated for next year.